diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

 Open a new terminal.
 Use the Hive CLI to see the data materialized by Schedoscope:

-* Start Hive:
+1. Start Hive:

 		[cloudera@quickstart ~]$ hive

-* List the databases that Schedoscope automatically created:
+2. List the databases that Schedoscope automatically created:

 		hive> show databases;

    The database names look like `{environment}_{packagename}`, with the dots in the package name of the materialized views replaced by underscores.
 The environment is set in `~/schedscope/schedoscope-tutorial/src/main/resources/schedoscope.conf`.

-* List the tables of a database:
+3. List the tables of a database:

 		hive> use demo_schedoscope_example_osm_datamart;
 		hive> show tables;

    A table name is the name of the corresponding view class extending base class `View` in lower case.
 E.g. `NodesWithGeohash` becomes a hive table named `nodes_with_geohash`.

-* List the columns of a table:
+4. List the columns of a table:

 		hive> describe shop_profiles;

    Column names are the same as the names of the fields specified in the corresponding view class, similarly transformed to lower case.

-* List the first 10 entries of a table:
+5. List the first 10 entries of a table:

 		hive> select * from shop_profiles limit 10;

-* Take a look at the tables yourself.
+6. Take a look around the tables yourself.

    As one can see, every tutorial table does contain columns `id`, `created_at` (when was the data loaded) and `created_by` (which Job provided the data).
 These fields are defined using common  [[traits|View Traits]] carrying predefined fields.

-* Let's take a look at the MySQL server running in the quickstart VM:
+7. Let's take a surprised look at the MySQL server running in the quickstart VM:

 		[cloudera@quickstart ~]$ mysql schedoscope_tutorial -u root -pcloudera

 		mysql> select * from demo_schedoscope_example_osm_datamart_shop_profiles limit 10;

    A MySQL export has been configured with the `ShopProfiles` view.
 As a result, not only has `ShopProfiles` been materialized in hive; after transformation, Schedoscope created an equivalent table in MySQL and exported `ShopProfiles` to that table using a mapreduce job.
 Schedoscope's export module supports simple, parallel export to [JDBC](JDBC Export), [Redis](Redis Export), and [Kafka](Kafka Export).

 ## Dealing with change